boofiboi/bo-notifications/README.md

 # **bo-notifications**
 "Customizable" notification script for your FiveM server, that's fully open source and modifiable

-This script is not yet ready for deployment on any server, but you can test it out.

 # Usage:

 1. Download/clone this repository into your resources folder